- What are residential and nursing care?

 These are mainly one-bedroom flats, centrally heated, with emergency alarms, and most have secured entry-phone systems.

-The Integrated Access Team is your single point of contact.
+The First Response Team is your single point of contact.

 - Tel: 020 8489 1400